 I am trained in public relations and ethnography.
 By combing my expertise with thoughtful constituent interviews, I offer effective communications evaluation and consulting.
 Given a deep understanding of audience and priorities, even organizations with small budgets can be powerful communicators.

 For more than eighty years, Duke Chapel has served as a uniquely interdenominational beacon of hope and a bridge between faith and learning.
 Despite being the icon of Duke University, the Chapel is challenged in its ability to communicate to and engage with people of all faiths.
-Increased inclusivity and engagement across campus is key for the Chapel to continue to be relevant on campus and beyond.
+Increased inclusiveness and engagement is key for the Chapel to continue to be relevant on campus and beyond.

-In October 2016, I was hired as a strategic communications consultant on a two-month contract to conduct a communications and brand audit, in-depth interviews with key internal and external stakeholders, and develop a broad audience survey.
-My findings will inform Duke Chapel’s key messaging, visual identity, and website redevelopment.
+In October 2016, I was hired as a strategic communications consultant on a two-month contract to conduct a communications and brand audit, and to complete in-depth interviews with key internal and external stakeholders.
+I delivered a set of recommendations for the Chapel that offers a road map for improving current tactics in addition to outlining the need for a top-down strategy.

 The Scrap Exchange’s mission is to promote creativity, environmental awareness, and community through reuse.
 In August 2016, the Scrap Exchange announced its plan to develop the Reuse Arts District and National Center for Creative Reuse in the Shoppes at Lakewood, Durham, NC.